Dimes4Crimes12/Amber-Vale-Obsidian-Vault/The Amber Vale/Player Characters/Fulques Bridget.md

 Inspite of this seemingly soft personality, Fulques possesses a nigh inhuman level of dexterity and wit.
 His years of training in martial arts had honed his mind and body, capable of devastating unarmed strikes at a lightning speed.
 His knowledge of weak points within the human body allow him to harness and exploit the flow of [[Ki]], paralyzing his foes and straining his body to accomplish incredible feats.
 His intuition and keen senses also gives him a good idea if someone is telling the truth, capable of reading the actions of those who oppose him.

 All these qualities lead to a close bond with his party members.
 Fulques is seemingly closest with [[Lorogath]], sharing a close bond and having saved eachothers lives countless times. [[Polaris]], on the other hand, is much of a antithesis of Fulques' beliefs which may lead him to act rebelliously or out of character. [[Matthew Squillesworth]] is a balance of the other two.
-While Fulques appreciates his noble and kind initiative, Matthew is often slower in action and more methodical which they are in slight disagreement in.
+While Fulques appreciates his noble and kind initiative, Matthew is often slower in action and more methodical which opposes Fulques' ethics of work.

+***Equipment***
+Fulques carries little in the way of weapons or equipment, instead relying on his physical prowess or his boomerang for ranged targets.
+Rather than stocking up on useful items, Fulques prefers taking mementos from previous fights or encounters either as a token of memory or out of curiosity for their unknown purposes.

+Examples include a werewolf tooth, a skeletal hand found within the Phandalin mineshafts and the shattered scales of the white dragon.